Table of Contents

 You can start with 3 deadlift reps, build up to 4 and then 5.
 Once you can do 5 sets of 5 deadlifts with strength, power and good form, then go up in weight.
 When the weights are lighter, you can go up by 10 pounds.
 But as the load increases, I recommend playing it safe and increasing your deadlift weight by 5 pounds only.

-An effective deadlift workout routine will look like this:
+An effective deadlift workout routine will look something like this:

 3. Deadlifts Save Time